piyushsachdeva/AzureDevOps-Zero-to-Hero/README.md

-### Day 13: Managing Containers and Microservices 🐋

-- Working with Containers in DevOps
-- Orchestrating Microservices with Kubernetes
-- Deploying Microservices
-- Overview of GitOps
-- Sample application: GitOps Pipeline for deploying a sample application(TBD)

-### Day 14: Building a Complex Real-World Project 🌐

-- Starting a Complex Project from Scratch
-- Iterative Development and CI/CD Integration
-- Integrating Best Practices

-### Day 15: Showcasing Your Knowledge and Preparing for the Future 🌟

-- Incorporating What You've Learned into Real-World Scenarios
-- Setting up your Github Profile, LinkedIn profile, and resume to include the projects
-- Preparing for Interviews, Networking, and Continuous Learning

-### Day16: Bonus Lecture: How to debug real-time issues with Azure DevOps
-- Lesson learned
-- How to start debugging your issues and ask for help wherever you are stuck
-- 10 real-time issues that we have faced during the playlist implementation and how we fixed them

 ### Contributions are welcome:
-You can raise the pull request to contribute to the course material, do not forget to star the repository.
+You can just raise the pull request to contribute to the course material; please remember to star the repository.

 ## 🔗 Join our community 👇